craftcms/docs/docs/4.x/config/app.md

 ### Queue

 Craft’s job queue is powered by the [Yii2 Queue Extension](https://github.com/yiisoft/yii2-queue).
-By default Craft will use a [custom queue driver](craft4:craft\queue\Queue) based on the extension’s [DB driver](https://github.com/yiisoft/yii2-queue/blob/master/docs/guide/driver-db.md).
+By default, Craft will use a [custom queue driver](craft4:craft\queue\Queue) based on the extension’s [DB driver](https://github.com/yiisoft/yii2-queue/blob/master/docs/guide/driver-db.md).

-You can switch to a different driver by overriding Craft’s `queue` component from `config/app.php`, however that will result in a loss of visibility into the queue’s state from the control panel.
-Instead you should take a hybrid approach, by setting your custom queue driver config on <craft4:craft\queue\Queue::$proxyQueue>:
+Switching to a different driver by overriding Craft’s `queue` component from `config/app.php` will result in a loss of visibility into the queue’s state from the control panel.
+Instead of replacing the entire component, set your custom queue driver config on <craft4:craft\queue\Queue::$proxyQueue>:

 ```php
 <?php